jcorbin/soc/stream.md

 goldmark.
 Most (?all) of them expect an eagerly read byte slice, necessitating things like `ioutil.ReadAll`.

-Started implementing `internal/scandown` based around these points:
+Started implementing `scandown` based around these points:
 - Go's standard `bufio.Scanner` can be the basis of a full pull parser
 - direct implementation of [commonmark](https://spec.commonmark.org)
 - split into 2 halves along the lines of commonmark's 2-phase parsing strategy;